zdharma-continuum/zinit/README.md

     % zplg load %/Users/sgniazdowski/github/{directory}
     ```

-    Completions are not automatically managed, but user can run `zplg creinstall %HOME/github/{directory}`, etc.
+    Completions are not automatically installed, but user can run `zplg creinstall %HOME/github/{directory}`, etc.

 * 23-05-2017
   - New `ice` modifier: `if`, to which you can provide a conditional expression